Stillah/seasons-by-power-consumption/README.md

 * 1D CNN accuracy: 0.8540
 * 2D CNN accuracy: 0.8540

 The accuracy is quite high for all methods with 1D and 2D CNN being the best.
-Furthermore, it can be improved to 0.9+ if StandardScaler is used instead of MinMaxScaler.
+Furthermore, accuracy for 1D CNN can be improved to 0.9+ if StandardScaler is used instead of MinMaxScaler.
 We used MinMaxScaler because it leads to significantly better results for 2D CNN with GAF transformation.
 1D CNN being the best (with StandardScaler) is expected since it's specifically designed to work with time-series.
 MLP is slightly worse than the other 2 models because it doesn't capture more distant patterns.

 Below confusion matrices and training graphs are presented.
 ### MLP